fomightez/b-roll-binder/README.md

 ![b-roll_layout_look](imgs/sciencing_JupyterLab.png)

-Once you understand how to arrange, arrange the panels as you prefer.
+The panels are actually fully able to be moved and you can drag the borders to adjust to arrange the panels as you prefer.

-Optional: open any interesting structure in PyMol or Chimera and place the window to either side of your browser.
+Optional: open any interesting structure in PyMol or UCSF Chimera and place the window to either side of your browser.

 Optional: You can also run [DustinKirkland's Hollywood](https://github.com/dustinkirkland/hollywood) by typing `hollywood`.

-Optional: You  could instead just launch one termina window and use tmux to launch and arrange panes in which you can then run the software highlight above.
+Optional for tmux pros: You could instead just launch one terminal window and use tmux to launch and arrange panes in which you can then run the software highlighted above.

 TROUBLESHOOTING:
-note that if any of the middle, stacked panels seem to not be filling their area or the timer is really small, just use `q` to stop each one indivdually.
+Note: That if any of the middle, stacked panels seem to not be filling their area or the timer is really small, just use `q` to stop each one indivdually.
 And then use the up arrow to bring up the command last run and hit return to start running again.
 That usually fixes them.

-*In the future, I'd like to automate at least opening the terminal windows in the proper arrangement.*
+(*Of course it would be nice if the terminals opened with the commands needed to be run in them already at the prompts; however, [due to security concerns](https://github.com/jupyterlab/jupyterlab/issues/6158#issuecomment-482331576) that isn't possible.*)

 ## Prefer RStudio?